-Large armorial showing Waldegrave/Braham arms.
-From under window in Round Room, Painting.
+Large armorial showing Braham (?) from under window in Round Room, Painting.

-Large armorial showing the Vernon-Harcourt arms with Roberson stamp on back of canvas.
+Large armorial subject uncertain (possibly Harcourt) with Roberson stamp on back of canvas.
 From under the window in the Round, Painting.

-Large armorial showing FW monogram and Earl's coronet, representing Lady Frances Waldegrave.
+Large armorial showing FW monogramme and Earl's coronet on black background.
 From under the window in the Round Room, Painting.

-Large armorial showing Vernon-Harcourt monogram and coronet.
+Large armorial showing uncertain monogramme and coronet possibly Harcourt.
 From under the window in the Round Room, Painting.

-Large armorial showing crest of red and white ostrich feathers and Earl's coronet, for George, 7th Earl Waldegrave.
+Large armorial showing red and white plumes and Earl's coronet likely Waldegrave.
 From under the window in the Round Room, Painting.